moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ---
 title:  Native Token ERC-20 Precompile
-description:  Learn how to access and interact with an ERC-20 representation of the native token on Tanssi EVM ContainerChains through the precompiled ERC-20 Interface.
+description:  Learn how to access and interact with an ERC-20 representation of the native token on Tanssi EVM appchains through the precompiled ERC-20 Interface.
 keywords: solidity, ethereum, native, token, moonbeam, precompiled, contracts
 ---